Unedogemmula koolhoveni

 Unedogemmula koolhoveni is a species of sea snail, a marine gastropod mollusk in the family Turridae, the turrids.

 Taxonomy

 The species was transferred to Unedogemmula by Powell (1964).
-Later it was found alive and transferred to Lophiotoma by Li & Li (2008) who synonimized Unedogemmula with Lophiotoma.
+Later it was found alive and transferred to Lophiotoma by Li & Li (2008) who synonymized Unedogemmula with Lophiotoma.

 Description

 The length of the shell attains 40.2 mm.

 Distribution

 Fossils of this marine species were found in Miocene strata in Okinawa and Pliocene strata on Java, Indonesia.